-Below are examples of my writing, editing, and research skills that were published under flexible agreements that allow me to post them here.
-If you'd like to see additional professional pieces, please feel free to email me with a request.
-Again, I love email.
+Below are select examples of my writing, editing, and research skills that were published under flexible agreements that allow me to post them here.
+If you'd like to read additional professional pieces, please feel free to email me with a request.
+I also update my Academia.edu account and Google Scholar citations regularly.

 Book Reviews